 1711 and 1721 the Frankfurt Jews became poor and the number of small

-from this time mentione frequently the many Jewish Hausierer who
+from this time mention frequently the many Jewish Hausierers who

 offered their wares at guesthouses and in the streets of Frankfurt.